ZeroPoint095/CargoDash/readme.md

         # Sets the bitrate of CanOpen the network
         bitrate: 500000

-        # Sets the nodes which are existing inside the network.
+        # Sets the nodes which exist inside the network.
         # This is done in an array with object that contain information needed for CargoDash.
         # Every object needs to contain these attributes
         #       local : sets if the node is either remote or local
-        #       eds_location : sets the location of the needed eds file of the node
+        #       eds_location : path to the eds file of the node
         #       node_purpose : object containing name and type of node:
         #                      name: Short description of the node
         #                      type: integer that should reflect the types of the nodes